openstack/tacker/doc/source/user/etsi_vnf_change_current_vnf_package.rst

   * - lcm-operation-coordinate-old-vnf
     - 1
     - The file path of the script that simulates the behavior of CoordinateVNF for old VNF.
-  * - lcm-operation-coordinate-old-vnf-class
-    - 1
-    - The class name of CoordinateVNF for old VNF.
   * - lcm-operation-coordinate-new-vnf
     - 1
     - The file path of the script that simulates the behavior of CoordinateVNF for new VNF.
-  * - lcm-operation-coordinate-new-vnf-class
-    - 1
-    - The class name of CoordinateVNF for new VNF.
   * - vdu_params
     - 0..N
     - VDU information of target VDU to update.
 Specifying a vdu_params is required for OpenStack VIM and not required for Kubernetes VIM.